aregsar/aregsarblog/blog/2020/my-phpstorm-development-setup/index.md

 One way is that we can can run the laravel artisan server and configure php storm server connection settings to launch the debugger and connect to the laravel server.

-The other way is we can use Laravel Valet to have the application always running at a `.test` domain and configure php storm server connection settings to launch the debugger and connect to the Nginx server that is run by Valet, using the Valet domain and port settings.
+Another way is we can use Laravel Valet to have the application always running at a `.test` domain and configure php storm server connection settings to launch the debugger and connect to the Nginx server that is run by Valet, using the Valet domain and port settings.

-The final way is to use phpunit.
+The final way is to debug using phpunit, which will be described in the phpunit section.

 ### Opening the debug configuration dialog box